 After college Mike competed professionally in Colorado Springs, Colorado when he injured his shoulder.
 After seeking local medical attention, Mike received a cortisone shot and continued training.
 While this treatment allowed him go on, his injury did not heal and continued to bother him.

 After moving back home to Pittsburgh to continue training, Mike sought treatment from Albert Lin, MD, an orthopaedic surgeon at UPMC Sports Medicine.
 Dr. Lin evaluated Mike and diagnosed him with a rotator cuff injury and recommended surgery.
-Before surgery Dr. Lin included UPMC Centers for Rehab Services physical therapist Heather Christain, DPT, in the evaluation so that as soon as he was ready Mike could start his rehabilitation.
+Before surgery, Dr. Lin included Heather Christian, PT, DPT, a physical therapist at UPMC Rehabilitation Institute, in the evaluation.
+That way, Mike could start his rehabilitation as soon as he was ready.

 After a successful surgery, Mike started attending physical therapy with Heather at the UPMC Rooney Sports Complex.
 During his first visit, he and Heather went through the movements needed to return to weightlifting, tailoring his rehabilitation to focus on those areas.